 6. Energy-saving tips/rebate offers

 Every bill you’ll see either a set of energy-savings tips or information about our rebates on high-efficiency heating equipment and products.
-This information could help you lower your energy use, greenhouse gas emissions and save money on your energy bills.
+This information could help you lower your energy use, GHG and save money on your energy bills.